 Next, the vaccine is administered to thousands more volunteers and compared to a control group to determine effectiveness and safety in a larger number of volunteers.
 Moderna enrolled about 30,000 volunteers while Pfizer enrolled a little more than 43,000, numbers Dr. Toro notes are typical for a Phase 3 trial.
 These trials are often conducted across several countries and sites within a country to confirm that the vaccine performance findings apply to different populations.
 Every Phase 3 study is reviewed by the Data Safety Monitoring Board, so that the clinical trial is stopped should the participants be harmed by the vaccine.
-For both of these vaccines, the Phase 3 study was completed and safety was maintained to the end.
+For all of these vaccines, the Phase 3 studies were completed and safety was maintained to the end.

 4. Should I get vaccinated?

 The CDC reports that current data shows the vaccines are highly effective.
 In every Phase 3 study for these vaccines, no individuals died of COVID-19 if they received the vaccine, which is a key metric of effectiveness.
 The mRNA vaccines prevented any kind of symptomatic infection about 95% of the time.
 Meanwhile, The Johnson & Johnson vaccine prevented any symptomatic infection 72% of the time in the U.S.